VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

-How to Set up Your Store
+How to Start Your Lego Business

-How to Set Up Your Business
+How to Set Up Your Lego Selling Business

 - Decide on a name and create a store (see the video for instructions).

 - Attach your store to an email and PayPal account (that is where an adult over 18 has to be involved).

 - Add your items to your storefront and price them.

 - Luckily, pictures of the item are easy to add from Bricklink, or you can take your photos of built sets.

 - Get some packing materials for shipping (we ordered flat rate priority and priority envelopes for free from USPS).